-About My Work VotingSite@gmail.com
+Robert Loring's Work VotingSite@gmail.com

-In 1990, John Chamberlin, and Samuel Merrill each encouraged me to use their research, cited on page 63, to support a hybrid Condorcet-RCV tally.
+In 1990, John R. Chamberlin, and Samuel Merrill III encouraged me to use their research, cited on page 63, to support a hybrid Condorcet-RCV tally.
 (See page 30.)
 In the 1990s, I created PoliticalSimTM and SimElectionTM.
-They compared 30 single- and multi-winner tallies and were used in a few universities.
-(See pages 48-56).
+They compared 30 single- and multi-winner tallies from around the world and were used in a few universities.
+Pages 48-56 show basic maps from the simulation games.
 My sim research led to Democracy Evolves11 in 1997.
 Then I helped FairVote as a webmaster and librarian.
 For over ten years, I've advised groups developing the use of Fair Share Voting.
 (See pages 24, 43 and 46.)
-This booklet summarizes Accurate Democracy.com.12
+This booklet summarizes Accurate Democracy.com.

 Goals: Make excellent policies.
 (See pages 9 and 61.)
-Give strong incentives to cooperate for better harmony, even in diverse communities.
-(See 24, 27, 33-35, 54.)
+Give more incentive to work together for better harmony even in diverse communities.
+(See 24, 27, 33-35 and 54.).